Therapy

 Approach

-Our work is collaborative and shaped around three interconnected areas:
+Therapy is shaped around three interconnected areas:

 Understanding (shared formulation)

-including identity, neurotype, relationships, and the impact of broader systems.
+Developing a contextual understanding of your experiences, including identity, neurotype, relationships, and the impact of broader systems.

 Supporting (regulation and capacity)

-Integrating (meaning and change)
+Integrating (meaningful change)

-Supporting identity integration, values, and meaningful change in ways that align with your goals and pace.
+Supporting identity integration and meaningful change in ways that align with your values, goals, and pace.

-I do not use approaches that aim to normalise or change neurodivergent ways of being.
+I do not use approaches that seek to normalise or change neurodivergent ways of being.
+The focus is on understanding, self-knowledge, and building a life that works for you.

 How sessions are adapted